-My household consists of a wonderful husband, seven children (yes, we are a blended family), a dog (welsh corgi), a bird (cockatiel), a gecko, and several fish.
+My household consists of a wonderful husband, seven children (yes, we are a blended family) plus a foreign exchange student, a dog (welsh corgi) and a skink.
 It is rarely quiet here and we are quite busy, but we wouldn’t have it any other way.
-We have a second grader, the lone elementary school student.
-The rest of the kids are in the 7th, 8th, 9th, 10th, 11th, and 12th grades.
-This spring we begin our series of six years of high school graduations in a row.
-Having a house full of teenagers sometimes makes us feel young again and at other times it ages us.
-If we survive the Driver’s Permit stage of all seven kids it will be a miracle!
+We have a 6th grader, the lone elementary school student.
+We have one each in the 11th, and 12th grades plus two in college and one more serving a mission for our church in Uruguay.
+In the spring of 2008 we began our series of six years of high school graduations in a row.

 My favorite quote is “Good, better, best.
 May I never rest, ’til my good is better, and my better best!”
 I don’t know who said it first, but it has become my philosophy on parenting.
 I try to take any good I see in myself and work with it until it becomes my best.
 If I learn something new or come across a great tip that helps improve family life I love to share it with others.
 And I really enjoy when others share their tips with me.
 My desire is to connect with others that have the same passion about family and parenting that I do.